cimug-org/cim-modeling-guide/docs/section5-cim-uml-modeling-rules-and-recommendations.md

 <li><p>Working Group 14;</p></li>
 <li><p>Working Group 16.</p></li>
 </ul>
-<p>Each package is also referred to as a “Top Level” package.</p></td>
+<p>Each package is also referred to as a “top-level” package.</p></td>
 </tr>
 <tr class="odd">
 <td>Rule005</td>
-<td>The TC57 working group top level packages and the package that describes their dependencies shall be the only sub-packages within the TC57 CIM information package.</td>
+<td>The TC57 working group top-level packages and the package that describes their dependencies shall be the only sub-packages within the TC57 CIM information package.</td>
 </tr>
 <tr class="even">
 <td>Rule006</td>